Joban-Bhangu77/Python-AI-PortfolioLab/Day19_Error_Handling/README.md

     ├── Day19_Code.jpg
     └── Day19_Output.jpg

-🎯 What I Learned Today
+🎯 What You Learned Today
 💎 Key Takeaways
 ◆ What exceptions are and why they occur
 ◆ How to use try, except, else, and finally effectively ◆ How to prevent your code from crashing
 ◆ How to catch multiple error types
 ◆ How to build user-friendly and safe programs
-◆ How structured error handling helps real-world applications
+◆ How structured error handling is used in real-world systems

 🏁 Conclusion

-Day 19 elevates your Python skillset by teaching you how to write safe, stable, and professional-grade code.
+Day 19 gives you a strong foundation in writing safe and reliable programs.
-With error handling, you now understand how to manage unexpected user behavior, avoid crashes, and keep your applications running smoothly.
+You now understand how to manage invalid inputs, avoid crashes, and build user-friendly applications — a key skill for professional Python development.